How to Move a Piano: Professional piano movers are best

 This is more than your usual move of a heavy piece of furniture, and lifting one with a friend or two could result in a hernia or worse if the piano slips and falls from your hands.

-Setting up a grand move Moving a grand piano is a form of choreography.
+Setting up a grand move

 Beyond your own safety, protecting your investment is critical.
-Hiring a professional mover, one with deep experience in piano moving, will help you to guard against injuring the inside and outside of your piano.
+Hiring a professional mover, one with deep experience in piano moving will help you to guard against injuring the inside and outside of your piano.

 Thus, protecting your investment--and yourself--is paramount when deciding who should move your piano to a new location.